sathyanmadhavan/Qxf2_internship_2022/README.md

       E   (The process started from chrome location /usr/bin/google-chrome is no longer running

     - Found this blog https://morioh.com/p/9202cb0630ea and followed the steps and fixed the issue

+  # Day-59

+    - Updated `Day-58` work in github repository

+    - Explored about **SSO** and written one pager about `SSO` , link to the repository https://github.com/sathyanmadhavan/SSO_Notes.git

+    - Added challenge to Qxf2's wtfiswronghere , link to the PR https://github.com/qxf2/wtfiswronghere/pull/67